churkin/eslint-config-devextreme/README.md

-# ESLint configuration collection for the DevExtreme source code
+# ESLint Configurations for the DevExtreme Source Code

-You got to the repository that collect all style configurations used by DevExtreme development team.
-We've implemented cofigurations for the most typical cases.
-All configs based on the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) as a most popular at the moment.
+This repository collects ESLint configurations that enforce the code style used by the DevExtreme development team.
+These configurations are based on the [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript) and cover most frequently encountered cases.

-> **Note**: We add some exceptions only as a last resort.
-Please do not use your own cofiguration, choose the one that suits you from the list below.
-Add new configuration if you are 100% sure that none of the existing does not fit you.
+> **Note**: Adding new configurations is possible but discouraged.
+Double-check that none of the existing configurations fits for your case before you add a new configuration.

 ## List of Configurations